Sometimes we earn a few cents when you click on a link.

 Basically, it is a trap with a pheromone in it that attracts the Japanese beetles and they fall into the bag underneath that part.

 The package came with an instruction that was not that easy to follow in my opinion.
-This is how it works and how you assemble this Japanese beetle trap.

 There are 2 pieces of plastic that you have to slide into each other to make the top part as you can see in the pictures I made.